akshay058/social-media-app/README.md

 ## Contact

-If you have any questions or suggestions, please contact on Linkedin.
+If you have any questions or suggestions, please contact on Linkedin: https://www.linkedin.com/in/akshay-jain-99085a76/